runelaenen/shopware6-advanced-banners/README.md

 ![Advanced Banners (digital publishing) for Shopware 6](https://user-images.githubusercontent.com/3930922/93712896-ea9be300-fb58-11ea-94a5-e14f64b15448.png)

-Create layered, responsive banners & slideshows like you could do with _Shopware 5 Digital Publishing_.
+Create layered, responsive banners & slideshows like you could do with the _Shopware 5 Digital Publishing_ plugin.

+Are you a happy user of the Advanced Banners plugin?
+Please consider giving our project a ⭐️ star on Github, or [buying the maintainer a cup of ☕️ coffee](https://www.buymeacoffee.com/runelaenen).

-## Features
+## ✔️ Features
  - Banner editor
  - Layered banners
  - Different layers